chainstack/docs/docs/operations/corda/node-explorer.md

 ## Connect to your node

-In the node explorer UI, provide the RPC hostname and port, and your node credentials.
+In the Node Explorer UI, provide the RPC hostname and port, and your node credentials.

 See [View node access and credentials](/platform/view-node-access-and-credentials).